UnevenCoder/Blog-back-up/ckeg094q100kxp2s1aldp8s9m.md

 ### [An amazing api list](https://any-api.com/)

-I personally love apis and this is the best resource so far ... search for an api .. goto docs and rest will be history
+I personally love APIs and this is the best resource so far ... search for an API .. go-to docs and rest will be history

-*Enought talk about resources will surely make another post on it and compile all of em into one*
+*Enough talk about resources will surely make another post on it and compile all of em into one*

 ---

 ## How has the challenge impacted me so far ?

-I have learned to code html,css and javascript and currently learning svelte .
-I have built around 20 projects , met new people , learnt new things and made some really cool friends  on twitter and made it habit to code atleast for an hour a day so hopefully heading in the right direction.
+I have learned to code HTML,CSS,JavaScript and currently learning svelte .
+I have built around 20 projects , met new people , learnt new things and made some really cool friends  on twitter and made it habit to code at least for an hour a day so hopefully heading in the right direction.

 ### What's my plan for remaining days ?